 Legal Counsel’s Role as Digital Policy Steward

-Digital workers and business staff throughout organisations are increasingly involved in digital publishing – whether contributing content to the official business website, creating micro-sites, posting to social media, or creating mobile applications.
+Digital workers and business staff throughout organizations are increasingly involved in digital publishing – whether contributing content to the official business website, creating micro-sites, posting to social media, or creating mobile applications.
 Without comprehensive digital policies to guide workers in their digital efforts – and a sound steward to shepherd the creation and management of those policies – one’s organization is increasingly placed at risk of lawsuits, loss of credibility, or damage to the brand.

 The Growing Digital Risk